wyager/Neks/README.md

-KVStore
+Neks
 =======

 ##### A dead simple key/value server

-KVStore is an in-memory key/value server written in ~200 lines of Haskell.
+Neks is an in-memory networked key/value server written in ~200 lines of Haskell.

 ##### Features